 In addition to packaging, the current EPR areas in the UK also include electronic goods, batteries and vehicles.
 In future, these categories are to be expanded to include furniture and textiles.
 The current recycling targets for the existing categories are also to be increased in order to reduce the amount of waste.
 These measures will be accompanied by product adjustments on the part of companies.

-You can find out which other regulations apply within the EU here.
+You can find out what other regulations apply to other countries within the EU here.

 Outlook: Mandatory labeling in the UK

-From March 31, 2026, mandatory labeling for primary and shipping packaging is to be introduced in the UK.
+In addition to the very fundamental UK EPR changes, mandatory labeling for primary and shipping packaging is to be introduced from March 31, 2026.
 This obligation is to apply to all manufacturers without a threshold and inform consumers about the disposal of packaging.
 Plastic films are initially to be excluded from the introduction of mandatory labeling.
-From March 31, 2027, the obligation is to apply to all types of packaging.
+From March 31, 2027, the obligation will apply to all types of packaging, regardless of whether it is plastic film or cardboard.

 LIZENZERO.EU makes packaging compliance in Europe very easy.